 Now, restart Windows Media Player again, and you should find album information displayed under it.

 As you can see, the fix worked for me, and Windows Media Player shows the correct Album Information.
 If you are facing the same issue, try this fix and let us know if it works for you in the comments section below.

 Doing this is very easy, at least from our point of view.
 So, here’s the thing; you are required to press the Windows key + R to launch the run dialog box.
 After that, type Control and hit the Enter key on the keyboard to fire up the Control Panel.

 Type the word troubleshooting in the Control Panel search box, then click on Troubleshooting from the search results.
 After that, select Programs, then Windows Media Player Library.
 Finally, follow the instructions via the wizard, restart the computer, and check if everything is working again.

 Launch the Run dialog box once more by pressing the Windows key + R, then type optionalfeatures.exe.
 Hit the Enter key, and wait for the Windows Features window to launch.

 Scroll down until you’ve come across Media Features, and simply expand the entire thing.
 Here you’ll see Windows Media Player, so just uncheck the box.
 What you need to do now is click OK, then restart your computer system if necessary.

 This should help!
-If all fails, then the best option is to use VLC media player if you’re not a fan of the Groove Player.
+If all fails, then the best option is to use VLC media player.

 Also read: Windows Media Player Tips & Tricks.